This article explores the various facets of gambling, aiming to offer readers a thorough understanding of the topic.

 Licensing and Regulation

-In Ontario, the Alcohol and Gaming Commission of Ontario, alongside the Ontario Lottery and Gaming Corporation, oversees the casino industry.
+In Ontario, the Alcohol and Gaming Commission of Ontario, alongside the Ontario Lottery and Gaming Corporation, regulates the casino industry.
 This region is characterized by its liberal stance, underlined by regulations such as the Gaming Control Act of 1992 and the Ontario Lottery and Gaming Corporation 1999.
 With the introduction of the iGaming market, online casino accessibility has improved considerably.

 On the other hand, this jurisdiction has the Alberta Gaming, Liquor & Cannabis Commission in charge.
 They permit only charitable and religious organizations to register as gambling service providers.
 The primary legislation guiding entities here is the Gaming, Liquor, and Cannabis Act.
 Moreover, this province hosts only one regulated online casino site, PlayAlberta.ca.